Syuhaila/pneumonia-detection-efficientnetb0/README.md

 ## Dataset

-This project uses the Chest X-Ray Images (Pneumonia) dataset from Kaggle.
-The dataset contains two classes:
+The project used the **Chest X-Ray Images (Pneumonia)** dataset from Kaggle.
+The dataset contains two image classes:

 * Normal
 * Pneumonia

-## Application Potential
+## Application

-This system has potential as an AI-assisted pneumonia screening support tool for clinics, hospitals, and low-resource healthcare settings.
-It can support early screening by providing prediction results with visual heatmap explanation.
+This project can be used as a basic screening support system for pneumonia detection from chest X-ray images.
+It may be useful for educational, research, or early prototype development related to medical image analysis.

 ## Disclaimer

-This project is a research prototype for educational and diagnostic support purposes only.
-It is not a replacement for professional medical diagnosis.
+This project is developed for academic and research purposes only.
+It is not intended to replace professional medical diagnosis.

 ## Developed By